julelang/manual/src/runtime/public-api.md

-# Public Runtime Functionalities
+# Public API

-The runtime library provides some public definitions.
-These definitions are mostly safe, and they may influence common runtime behavior or provide some additional opportunities.
+The runtime library is not completely internal, also provides a public API.
+This API is mostly safe, and they may influence common runtime behavior or provide some additional opportunities.

 ## Globals